- Collection Overview

 Collection Description & Creator Information

-The scrapbook collection consists of scrapbooks maintained by 220 students totaling 296 volumes and documents the social and academic activities of Princeton undergraduates.
+The scrapbook collection consists of scrapbooks maintained by students.
+It documents the social and academic activities of Princeton undergraduates.
 By their very nature, scrapbooks are idiosyncratic, but generally they contain mementos relating to athletic events (such as tickets, programs, printed cheers, ribbons, and buttons), reunions, or life as a Princeton undergraduate.
 Items in this last category include senior questionnaires, exam questions, admission materials, posters, ephemera from social organizations and clubs, postcards, flyers, photographs, and letters.
 Frequently newspaper clippings, orchestra, opera, or play programs and tickets, pressed flowers, or three-dimensional items are found.
 Some scrapbooks include materials about Princeton University added after the individual graduated.

 The scrapbooks were donated by alumni and family of alumni over the course of several decades.